Texas Tech University CASM Lab safety

 c) Only Dr. Callum J. Hetherington, Dr. Bo Zhao or Mary Catherine Hastert, or a specifically designated proxy may undertake the task of training a new user.

 17).
-General lab safety rules for ESB 112 and 114 Texas Tech University College of Arts & Sciences Microscopy (CASM)
+General lab safety rules for ESB 112 and 114 CASM (College of Arts and Sciences Microscopy)

 No shorts or sandals are may be worn in the lab.
 Close toed shoes are mandatory.
 Long pants are recommended.
 Long hair should be tied back.
 Remove dangling jewelry.